pulumi/registry/themes/default/content/registry/packages/sumologic/installation-configuration.md

     ```

 Remember to pass `--secret` when setting `sumologic:accessId` and `sumologic:accessKey` so that they are properly encrypted.
 The complete list of
-configuration parameters is in the [SumoLogic provider README](https://github.com/pulumi/pulumi-sumologic/blob/master/README.md).
+configuration parameters is in the [Sumo Logic provider README](https://github.com/pulumi/pulumi-sumologic/blob/master/README.md).